amelandri/darkstripes/readme.md

 # DarkStripes Octopress theme

-**This theme is NOT COMPLETE, please use it at your own risk**
+**This theme has not been fully tested, so use it at your own risk**

-This is an Octopress theme based on my "classic" theme customization found at http://melandri.net
+This is an Octopress theme based on a "classic" theme customization found at http://melandri.net

 Please read http://melandri.net/2012/02/14/octopress-theme-customization/ for more details